HumanSignal/label-studio/docs/source/tags/cubelabels.md

 ---
-title: RectangleLabels
+title: CubeLabels
 type: tags
-order: 424
+order: 406
+is_new: t
-meta_title: Rectangle Label Tag to Label Rectangle Bounding Box in Images
+meta_title: Cube Label Tag to Label Cube Bounding Box in Images
-meta_description: Customize Label Studio with the RectangleLabels tag and add labeled rectangle bounding boxes in images for semantic segmentation and object detection machine learning and data science projects.
+meta_description: Customize Label Studio with the CubeLabels tag and add labeled Cube bounding boxes in images for semantic segmentation and object detection machine learning and data science projects.
 ---

-The `RectangleLabels` tag creates labeled rectangles.
+The `CubeLabels` tag creates labeled Cubes.
 Use to apply labels to bounding box semantic segmentation tasks.

 Use with the following data types: image.